connext/indra/README.md

 cd modules/contracts && yarn install
 # the space at the beginning of the command below will prevent this
 # command (& the mnemoic) from being stored in your shell's history
-  MNEMONIC="candy maple cake sugar pudding cream honey rich smooth crumble sweet treat" INFURA_KEY="abc123xyz" ./node_modules/.bin/truffle migrate --network ropsten -from 3 --to 3
+  MNEMONIC="candy maple cake sugar pudding cream honey rich smooth crumble sweet treat" INFURA_KEY="abc123xyz" ./node_modules/.bin/truffle migrate --network ropsten
 ```

 **Then, deploy your payment hub**

 `bash ops/deploy.prod.sh` <- Assuming the docker images have been built & pushed to a registry, this will pull & deploy them in an environment suitable for production.

 Again, it runs `whoami` to get the current username & tries to use that as the registry name to pull docker images from.
-If your docker hub username is different, then update the repository at the top of the `deploy.prod.sh` script before deploying.
+If your docker hub username is different, then update the registry var at the top of the `deploy.prod.sh` script before deploying.

 #### Details